 Rules and regulations

-All registered runners are obeyed to follow these rules and regulations regarding Helsinki City Marathon event.
+All registered runners are obeyed to follow these rules and regulations regarding Sportyfeel Helsinki City Marathon event.
 The event is organized by the Finnish Athletics (FA) the national athletics federation of Finland and Helsingin Kisa-Veikot, Helsingin Poliisi-Voimailijat and Viipurin Urheilijat.
 The event complies with the International Association of Athletics Federations (IAAF) competition rules.

 The judges of HCM are the head judge and the executive committee of the race.